Need help with the Brown supplemental essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 Conclusion: Writing the Brown Supplemental Essays

-All students applying to Brown will have to answer 4 short prompts about the following: intended major, why Brown & Brown’s curriculum, place(s) of origin, and how community or group involvement has shaped your growth and existence in the world.
+All students applying to Brown will have to answer the following: intended major, why Brown & Brown’s curriculum, place(s) of origin, and how community or group involvement has shaped your growth and existence in the world.

 As always, have someone proofread your responses for clarity and intent, as well as spelling and grammar.
 You don’t want your essay to stand out for the wrong reasons.